NguyenHoanKhanh/MIPS-basic-by-Verilog/README.md

 • MEM/WB Stage (Memory and Writeback):
 Handles memory access operations for load and store instructions.
 It stores computed results and forwards them to the destination register (rd) for write-back.

+After construct that architecture, it will be implement in